MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 - Use the standardized policies included to enforce your practices.
 - Develop a plan to onboard your applications to your practices for application access; just because your organization hosts an application, doesn't mean it should be trusted more than third party applications.

-## Data Pillar
+## Securing data

-The [Data Pillar](/security/zero-trust/deploy/data) has deployment objectives focused on classifying and labeling data, access control, and data loss protection.
+The [Secure data with Zero Trust](/security/zero-trust/deploy/data) guidance has deployment objectives focused on classifying and labeling data, access control, and data loss protection.
- [Azure landing zone reference implementations](https://aka.ms/alz/aac#platform) for the logging and management of data resources.
+ [Azure landing zone reference implementations](https://aka.ms/alz/aac#platform) contain guidance for the logging and management of data resources.

 However, a zero trust approach to data involves deeper controls.
 From an implementation stand point, [Microsoft Purview](/purview/purview) provides tools for data governance, protection, and risk management.
 Implementing Purview as part of a [Cloud-scale Analytics](../../../scenarios/cloud-scale-analytics/index.md) deployment can provide a solution to implement at scale.